- Last updated:

 A full program has been planned to mark this historic occasion.

 Share your 'Fond Memory' of the Sunshine Coast.
-The Memory Mobile will be moving around the Sunshine Coast, and will pop-up at selected events, this page will be updated regularly, please keep an eye out for a location near you.
+The Memory Mobile will be moving around the Sunshine Coast, and will pop-up at selected events.
 Selected stories will be shared on council's website and Facebook page.

 50th Anniversary Fund